 Black History Month

-The month of February is Black History month and a great opportunity to celebrate inspiring black North Americans.
-Everyday throughout the entire month of February, we will feature a different famous black person on the morning announcements such as Rosa Parks, Martin Luther King Jr. and Harriet Tubman.
+The month of February is Black History month and a great opportunity to celebrate inspiring Black Canadians.
+Throughout the month of February, we will feature different influential Black Canadians on the morning announcements such as Albertan pioneer, John Ware, and Mary Ann Shadd who was the first Black woman to edit and publish a newspaper in North America.

 If you are curious about some inspiring black Canadians from both the present and the past, check out this interesting website: Periodic Table of Canadian Black History